akspa0/showTools/mixing/preFapMix/memory-bank/activeContext.md

 ## Current Focus & Immediate Tasks

 1.  **Final Output System Refactor (Top Priority):**
-    *   The new final output builder system is now in place:
+    *   The new final output builder system is now fully implemented and invoked unconditionally as the last step of the pipeline:
         - All calls are finalized (with optional tones appended to the end of each call audio).
         - Soundbites are converted to MP3 with ID3 and JSON metadata.
         - All LLM responses and transcripts are parsed and organized for each call.
         - A show file (MP3) is built by concatenating the finalized call audios, with a show transcript and timestamps.
         - Comprehensive metadata is written as a single JSON file, with all paths relative to the project root.
-        - The builder is now called unconditionally as the last step of the pipeline, ensuring a clean, user-facing output every time.
+        - The builder always produces a robust, user-facing output folder with all required files, metadata, and a zipped archive.
+        - All lineage, tagging, and extensibility requirements are met.
-        - Content moderation (censoring or flagging problematic content) and advanced labeling (using LLM tags for folder names, etc.) are planned next.
+        - Content moderation (censoring or flagging problematic content), show-level LLM synopses, and UI integration for LLM tasks are the next focus.
+    *   **NEW:** Output cleanup logic is now implemented in character_ai_description_builder.py: any call output folder under 192KB is automatically deleted after processing.
+This reduces clutter from empty or failed LLM runs.
+This logic is now also implemented in the final output builder.
+    *   **NEW:** Output folders are now renamed using sanitized call names from call_title.txt or *_suggested_name.txt, matching the final output builder's naming logic (punctuation removed, 8-word limit, underscores, fallback to folder name, uniqueness enforced).
+This is now consistent across both character and final output builders.
 2.  **LLM Model & Extensibility:**
     *   The LLM model for all summarization is now set to `llama-3.1-8b-supernova-etherealhermes` in the workflow config.
     *   All LLM outputs (call name, synopsis, categories, and any user-defined tasks) are generated for every call/audio, with clear error reporting if LLM fails.